Azure/Avere/src/terraform/README.md

 # Examples

-The examples show how to deploy HPC Cache and Avere vFXT from minimal configurations to 3-node configurations.
+The examples show how to deploy HPC Cache, Avere vFXT, and an NFS Filer from minimal configurations to 3-node configurations.

 1. [HPC Cache](examples/HPC%20Cache)
    1. [no-filer example](examples/HPC%20Cache/no-filers)